 Regenerative Medicine – including PRP and stem cell therapy

-Regenerative Medicine as an Alternative to Hip Replacement Surgery
+How Regenerative Medicine Offers Natural Alternatives to Hip Replacement

 Stem Cell Therapy is an Excellent Alternative to Hip Replacement Surgery